vmware-samples/vmware-blockchain-samples/vmbc-ethereum/sample-dapps/erc20-swap/README.md

 # Export the VMBC_URL to the URL of deployed instance of VMware Blockchain
 export VMBC_URL=http://127.0.0.1:8545

-# Run the DApp
+# Run the dApp
 npm run start
 ```

-The DApp website will be available on `http://localhost:3000`
+The dApp website will be available on `http://localhost:3000`

 ### Helm Based

 Follow the instructions in [helm-chart/README](./helm-chart/README.md)

-## Using DApp
+## Using dApp
 The accounts mentioned in [Accounts with Tokens](https://github.com/vmware-samples/vmware-blockchain-samples/blob/stage-dev-kit/vmbc-ethereum/sample-dapps/erc20-swap/source/erc20-swap/.env) are pre-supplied with tokens.
 You can use [this guide in Appendix](../../appendix.md#importing-accounts-in-metamask) to import these accounts into your Metamask wallet.

 ### Transfer Tokens